 Introduction to mineralogy; igneous, sedimentary, and metamorphic petrology; rock cycle and structural geology.
 The evolution of continents Introduction to oceanography.
 The atmosphere and atmospheric motion, climate, and climatic zones.
 Earth as a part of the solar system.
+This course and the related laboratory must be taken together.

-Prerequisite or co-requisite: Mathematics 101 (or placement out of Mathematics101).
+Prerequisite or co-requisite: Mathematics 101 (or placement out of Mathematics 101).
 3 Credits.

 Earth Science 110 Lab.
 Introduction to Physical Geology and Meteorology Lab.
-1 Credit.